xdevplatform/aws-toolkit-recent-search/README.md

         "password": "Test1230"
     }
     ```
-    *  In the Lambda handler: comment out lines 11-22 and uncomment lines 24-33 (as per comment in the script).
+    *  In the Lambda handler: comment out lines 11-22 and uncomment lines 24-33 (as per comment in the script) and deploy.
+(Make sure to revert this back and redeploy to previous state when you're done testing.)
     * You can now test the Lambda function in the AWS console.
 When you test the function, new data will be added to your DB instance.

 **[The above works / has been tested.
 Review/ work on the following steps]**